chloefouilloux/Turbidity_Paper/README.md

 *Trial* is the trial number (includes all permutations)

-*Mean_Wave* is the average spectrophotometry wavelength intensity across three samples of water collected in nurseries.
+*Mean_Abs* is the average spectrophotometry wavelength absorption across three samples of water collected in nurseries.

-*Range_Wave* is the range of spectrophotometry wavelength intensity within water samples of water collected in nurseries.
+*Mean_Trans* is the is the average maximum transmission value from technical replicates of spectral data.

 *Tad_ID* individual ID given to each tadpole